jostylr/pieceful-programming/src/core.md

 any case, we loop over it feeding the last value in as an input which should become the first argument of each pipe command.

+Note that this need not be a pipe.
+It can be a single command and it will still just work with the input going in as the first argument.

     vals = vals ||  [];
     if (vals.every( (el) => (typeof el === 'string') ) ){
         vals = vals.join('');